 Header Tags

-Hierarchical Structure: Use header tags (H1, H2, H3, etc.) to organize your content hierarchically.
-The H1 tag should encapsulate the main theme, followed by H2 and H3 tags for subtopics.
+Hierarchical Structure: Use header tags (H1, H2, H3, etc.) to structure your content.
+H1 covers the main theme, while H2 and H3 handle subtopics.

 Include Keywords: Incorporate relevant keywords into your header tags, but do so naturally and sparingly.